kentontroy/CDP7_MultinodeDeployment/README.md

   	 dfasdgretwreaqghaduogihafdkghareoighfdk=
   	 -----END RSA PRIVATE KEY-----

     NOTE: Record the private key name (eg: my_key) which will be used later in the config files

     You will be asked to enter a password.
 Save the password.
 You can use this password in case you want to view or edit the file at a later stage.
-Use ansible-vault view or ansible-vault edit to make changes
+Use ansible-       vault view or ansible-vault edit to make changes

     First verify if the vault file was created:

 	[root@2e3f9e83cf7a  ~]# ls -ltr /home/hshah/keys.vault

     You can use the following command to edit the ansible key vault file:

 	[root@373dab68775b  ~]# ansible-vault edit keys.vault